KaiyangYao/COMP465_GrassProject/README.md

 ### **Usage**

 Once you have installed and run the project, you can use the following controls:
-- WASD keys to move the camera
+- WSAD keys to control the directions, space, shift to move camera up or down
 - Mouse to look around